There are a lot of scammy or low-quality brands in the delta 8 THC space to watch out for.

 This vendor makes a few different cannabis products — including CBD oils, hemp flower, and CBG concentrations.

 This company’s delta 8 range includes tinctures, distillates, and replaceable vape cartridges.

 All Arete Hemp products are sent to a third-party lab for testing.

 Our only caveat with the testing from this company is that their solvent and heavy metal tests are given a pass or fail score, but the thresholds for what constitutes a pass isn’t listed.

-Delta Effex is another reputable brand with a large and loyal customer base.
+Delta Extrax (formerly Delta Effex) is another reputable brand with a large and loyal customer base.
 This brand carries a lot more than just delta 8, and it seems to come out with new product types every other month.

 We like the level of effort and attention to detail this brand has for both its products and its website and blog.

 Products Offered By Delta Effex: